 Please notice that if workflow edits are enabled the refresh interval must not be

-set to a value larger than 1500 milliseconds.
+set to a value larger than the value specified by this option.

 Managing access to Server items